 Eleanor Roosevelt and Frances Perkins

 Ironically, while Perkins held a prominent job, herself, she advocated against married women competing for jobs, calling the behavior “selfish,” since they could supposedly be supported by their husbands.
-In 1932, the new Federal Economy Act backed up Perkins’ sentiment when it ruled that spouses of couples who both worked for the federal government would be the first to be terminated.
+In 1932, the new Federal Economy Act backed up Perkins’ sentiment when it ruled that spouses of couples working for the federal government would be the first to be terminated.

 Discrimination Against Women